-Regardless of the assessed hydrogen production pathway, a convergence in literature can be observed on the adoption of a mass-based functional unit as identified in previous deliverables of the SH2E project (Ciroth et al., 2021; Bargiacchi et al., 2022; Wulf et al., 2022a; Iribarren et al., 2023).
+Regardless of the assessed hydrogen production pathway, a convergence in literature can be observed on the adoption of a mass-based functional unit as identified in previous deliverables of the SH2E project (Ciroth et al., 2021; Bargiacchi et al., 2022; Wulf et al.,

+2022a; Iribarren et al., 2023).
 Therefore, the recommendation is to state the functional unit as a description of the mass amount of produced hydrogen.
 The functional unit must be accompanied in all cases with a proper definition of the reference flow.
 Hydrogen purity, pressure and temperature must be stated together with the quantity of produced hydrogen and the geographical location of the final output of the system.
-These characteristics are linked to important life-cycle stages such as compression and purification.
+These characteristics are linked to important life-cycle stages such as purification, compression, transportation, storage, and distribution (gates 2-6 in Figure 1, cf. Section 3.3 on system boundaries).